-Operation Name Description/Conditions ENTER 4-BYTE ADDRESS MODE (B7h) The effect of the command is immediate.
-The default address mode is three EXIT 4-BYTE ADDRESS MODE (E9h) bytes, and the device returns to the default upon exiting the 4-byte address mode.
+Operation Name Description/Conditions The effect of the command is immediate.
+The default address mode is three bytes, EXIT 4-BYTE ADDRESS MODE (E9h) and the device returns to the default upon exiting the 4-byte address mode.

 DEEP POWER-DOWN Operations